workingDog/StixNeoLoader/README.md

 for an example setup.

 For example, to create a new test database, first create a directory, say "neodb".
 Launch the "Neo4j-3.2.1" app and select "neodb" as the database location and click start.
-Once the status is started, open a browser on "http://localhost:7474".
+Once the status is "started", open a browser on "http://localhost:7474".
 Change the password, say "xxxx" and put this in the "application.conf" file.
 **StixNeoLoader** will connect to this database (while status is started) using the "application.conf" file name and password.